Behavioral & Personality Traits

 The Advantage of Assessing Personality Traits

 Many assessment instruments focus on behaviors – indicating the type of behavior for which a person has a natural predisposition (e.g. DISC instruments).
-Results are often influenced by current work environment – an accountant should be predisposed to being detail oriented.
+Results are often influenced by current work environment – an accountant should be predisposed to being detail oriented based on the work they’re doing.
 Few focus on personality traits – getting to the core motivational level that underlies how people think, relate to others, and make decisions, despite the environment.
-Our Pro.file People pre-employment personality test is one of the most comprehensive personality trait measuring instruments available in the marketplace.
+Our Pro.file pre-employment personality test is one of the most comprehensive personality trait measuring instruments available in the marketplace.

 When making a business decision on a candidate or employee, organizations need to ensure they’re not only determining if a person has a predisposition to do the job in question, but if the person will truly be motivated and engaged in the activities required to reach the role’s objectives.
 The biggest gaps in performance happen because most employers find people predisposed to do the work (or they wouldn’t have applied), but not necessarily motivated to do the work.
 When someone is motivated they don’t need to be told to do the work, they’re doing it because they get excited by it.